 Safeguarding is not just about keeping young people safe but also keeping yourself safe and knowing what to do if you have a concern about a young person.

 Safeguarding training must be carried out by all adults at least every three years.

-It is best practice to take part in a face-to-face training sessions and Norfolk has two trainers who are accredited to deliver this.
-Alternatively, if you are unable to attend a session, The Scout Association’s e-learning module can be accessed via this link
+It is best practice to take part in a face-to-face workshop and Norfolk has two trainers who are accredited to deliver this.
+Alternatively, if you are unable to attend a workshop, The Scout Association’s e-learning module can be accessed via this link